 The Amazon River and its tributaries flow more than 4,000 miles, from the high Andes, through the world’s greatest rainforest, into the Amazon Delta, and finally the Atlantic Ocean.
 More water runs in the Amazon than any other river in the world – it alone drains more than 40% of South America.

 One of the most formidable of the Amazon tributaries is the Napo River in Ecuador.
 Unlike the Amazon however, the scale is more manageable – the river is typically a couple of hundred yards wide, or less, punctuated by occasional sandbars.
 During longboat excursions on the river you are close enough to the surrounding forest to revel in the changing panoramas.
-There are a number of lodges remotely scattered along the Napo River, with the La Selva Eco-Lodge being our favorite – they are located in primary forest, and their focus is on the local flora and fauna.
+There are a number of lodges remotely scattered along the Napo River, with our favorites located in primary forest, with a focus on the local flora and fauna.

 Currently a Yellow fever inoculation is recommended for visits to the Amazon Basin, and you might want to consult your physician regarding malaria pills.